PriyankaGowda2005/fwc_Final/README.md

 ### Recruitment Management Interface

-The Mastersolis Infotech HRMS provides an intuitive and modern interface for managing recruitment processes.
+The FWC Infotech HRMS provides an intuitive and modern interface for managing recruitment processes.
 Below are screenshots showcasing the key features:

 #### Recruitment Dashboard